sileht/solard/README.rst

 ===============================
-acpi-als-daemon
+sunfall
 ===============================

-ACPI Screen and Keyboard backlight controls via Ambient Light Sensor
+An ACPI Screen and Keyboard backlight controls via Ambient Light Sensor

 Small python program that read via als or acpi_als module the Ambient Light Sensor value and configure the screen and keyboard backlight.